Skip to content

 You can also ask the AI to set up a count in plain language — for example, “Create a counting task for aisle 5” or “Have someone count the paint display.”
 The AI drafts the task and asks you to confirm before creating it.

-If your store uses Zippedi shelf-scanning robots, counting tasks can be created automatically when the robot detects discrepancies between what’s on the shelf and what’s expected.
+If your store uses Zippedi or Badger shelf-scanning robots, counting tasks can be created automatically when the robot detects discrepancies between what’s on the shelf and what’s expected.
 This lets your team focus on verifying and resolving issues rather than finding them.

 When your point-of-sale system flags inventory discrepancies — for example, an item that sold but shows zero stock — counting tasks can be generated to verify the actual quantities on the shelf.